b3rt1ng/NOVA/README.md

 You need to have [scapy](https://scapy.net/) for python3.

-if you didn't get the wireshark OUI database
+if you didn't get the wireshark OUI database by running the install file:
 [Here it is](https://gitlab.com/wireshark/wireshark/raw/master/manuf)

 ### 💫 Is there something you will improve 💫